shyrat/xmpp/README.md

 Ubiety is an extensible XMPP library written in C# to be easy and powerful.

-## Fork Notes ##
+## Notes ##

 * First, thanks to Dieter Lunn for his great ubiety xmpp library
 * This fork is designed to work with Windows 8 and .netCore
+* It is used, as is, in the "Chat" application in the Windows 8 Store
-* It is based on a event driven concept and multi-instancable
+* The library is based on an event driven concept and multi-instancable
-* The keepalive part is not tested at the time of writing
+* The keepalive functionality is not tested at the time of writing
-* Note that Windows 8 rejects connections with invalid SSL certificates
+* Windows 8 rejects connections with invalid or unknown self signed SSL certificates

 ## Basics ##